meltar/KnitKnotNet/README.md

-A practice website to go with my knitting blog
+A practice Sinatra website to go with my knitting blog